flutter/website/README.md

    Your personal version of the Flutter website is now deployed to Firebase.
    Copy the serving URL from the command output.

+## Refreshing code excerpts

+A build that fails with the error `=> ERROR: some code excerpts were not refreshed!` means that one or more code excerpts in the markdown file aren't identical to the code in the corresponding `.dart` file.

+To resolve this error, from the root of the `website` directory, run `./tool/refresh-code-excerpts.sh`.

+For more information see [Code excerpts][] .

 ## Writing for flutter.dev